-In a 3–1 vote Thursday night, the Wake Forest Board of Commissioners approved a rezoning that will allow up to 108 condominium-style townhomes on Star Road — despite the town’s planning staff and the Planning Board both recommending denial.
+The Wake Forest rezoning vote on Star Road passed 3-1, reshaping development plans for the area.
+In a 3β1 vote Thursday night, the Wake Forest Board of Commissioners approved a rezoning that will allow up to 108 condominium-style townhomes on Star Road β despite the townβs planning staff and the Planning Board both recommending denial.

 (Commissioner Faith Cross was absent; her written comments opposing the rezoning were read into the record.)